Hill Climbing

 PHill= m× g×h / t

 Since we are still fighting the air resistance and rolling resistance (but at low speeds...), we have to add this contribution PAir and PRoll.
 It depends on the effective frontal area cwA and the rolling coefficient cr.
 Look at my motion of a cyclist page for details.
-But this contribution is small compared to the power needed for the climb, so we can use a rough guess for the values for cwA (0.4) and cr (0.005).
-Therefore we also need the length of the climb to calculate the speed.
+But this contribution is (at low speed) small compared to the power needed for the climb, so we can use a rough guess for the values for cwA (0.4) and cr (0.005).
+Therefore we also need the length of the climb (an not just the elevation difference) to calculate the speed.
+Finally we need the efficiency of the chain, which is roughly 98%.

 total weight (bike + rider) (kg)